 A flawed Continuous Integration pipeline slows down the entire process which will cost you more than not having a continuous integration pipeline at all.

 Although continuous integration aids the speed and continuity that is demanded by DevOps, one should be cautious with easily consumable public clouds which can easily blow up the budgets.
 It is a good time to remember that the underlined objective of CI-CD is Sustainability – in terms of code, infrastructure, and resources.
 Businesses should pull themselves out of ‘at any cost’ attitude.

 Kickstart your cost control by scheduling the non-production resources and signing up for pay-as-you-use model.
 Analyze the usage patterns of your development teams from day 1 and benchmark your instances to optimize your expenditure.

 Continuous Integration is one of the most popular XP practices for software development across the globe.
 There is no by-the-book recipe for implementing it nor a one-size-fits-all solution.
 Start with automating your build, establish source control and monitoring, and you’ll find your wind.
 It is a process of continuous exploration, learning, and implementation.
 But the bright side is the availability of various tools including open-source ones to get you started on the right foot.

 Are you planning to implement Engineering practices from Extreme Programming? or looking to improve your DevOps maturity?
-Write us: email@example.com
+Write to our team of DevOps Experts email@example.com